 In the book of Revelation, Jesus tells us that He comes with His Recompense (compensation for services rendered or damages incurred).

 Let us REJOICE today!
 Jesus WON the Battle for us!
 We do NOT have to earn our own salvation, nor is it even possible!
 Not only that, but because of God’s GREAT LOVE for His Creation, He has prepared good works for us to walk in once we are SAVED and CLEANSED that will not only please God but will also earn us ETERNAL REWARDS in Heaven!
+God’s Holy Spirit will lead each of us to the Good works that God has prepared for us!
 God tells us in His Word that Eye has not seen, nor ear heard, nor has it even entered into the heart of man the things that GOD has PREPARED for those who LOVE HIM and are called according to HIS PURPOSES (1 Corinthians 2:9)!!!